Published October 2018

 Carpets and rugs have historically been the major end-use market for polyolefin fibers, but the market has gradually lost importance, as a result of changing consumer preferences for floor covering.
 Polyolefin carpet yarns can be used to manufacture tufted and woven carpets and rugs as well as synthetic turf.
 Slit films or spunbond polypropylene is usually employed to manufacture the primary and secondary backing substrate for tufted carpets.

 Polypropylene is the predominant polyolefin fiber used in textile applications; polyethylene fibers are also used, though generally in small volumes and for specific applications.
-The physical properties of polypropylene and polyethylene, especially tensile strength, abrasion resistance and inertness to most chemicals, including water, make them well-suited for functional applications, predominantly carpets and rugs and in industrial applications.
-However, polyolefin fibers have basic property limitations (poor dyeability and the inability to maintain a crease), which have generally limited their growth potential in the apparel and home fabrics markets.
+The physical properties of polypropylene and polyethylene, especially tensile strength, abrasion resistance, and inertness to most chemicals—including water—make them wellsuited for functional applications.
+Predominantly used in nonwovens but also in carpets and rugs and in industrial applications, polyolefin fibers have basic property limitations, such as poor dyeability and the inability to maintain a crease or pleat (polypropylene’s low glass-transition temperature would cause a pleat to relax in the dryer), which have generally limited their growth potential in the apparel and home fabrics markets.